aws-samples/appstream-session-recording/README.md

 # How to record a video of Amazon AppStream 2.0 streaming sessions

 The solution lets you record a video of AppStream 2.0 streaming sessions by using [FFmpeg](https://ffmpeg.org/), a popular media framework.
-For more information, see the AWS Security Blog post [How to record a video of Amazon AppStream 2.0 streaming sessions](https://todo/).
+For more information, see the AWS Security Blog post [How to record a video of Amazon AppStream 2.0 streaming sessions](https://aws.amazon.com/fr/blogs/security/how-to-record-video-of-amazon-appstream-2-0-streaming-sessions/).

-> The associated blog post will be posted soon.

 ## Overview and architecture